- Travel and Places»

-Visit the Hoover Dam on the Colorado River in Arizona and Nevada It's History and Importance
+Visit the Hoover Dam on the Colorado River and Learn Its History and Importance

 The Building of Hoover Dam in Black Canyon

 Hoover Dam continues to be an amazing site, even though it was begun in 1931.
 Before Hoover Dam was constructed, the wild Colorado River often caused flooding, which would be followed by years of drought.
 The five reasons for constructing Hoover Dam were: Flood control, irrigation, navigation, water storage and hydro-electric power.
 Since the Colorado River provided and continues to provide water to seven states (Arizona, California, Colorado, Nevada, New Mexico, Utah and Wyoming) finding a way to manage the water flow was extremely important.
 In 1922, a water allotment agreement called The Colorado River Compact was reached between the states which paved the way for a dam to be built.
 A site above Black Canyon, about 30 miles from the city of Las Vegas Nevada was selected.